evilnick/plakar.io/content/docs/main/integrations/minio/index.md

       // "Action": ["s3:GetObject", "s3:ListBucket", "s3:PutObject"],
       // To allow using the bucket as a Kloset store, you also need to give permissions to create the bucket
       // "Action": ["s3:GetObject", "s3:ListBucket", "s3:PutObject", "s3:CreateBucket"],
+      // plakar-kloset is the name of the bucket you want to backup, restore to or host a Kloset store in "Resource": ["arn:aws:s3:::plakar-kloset", "arn:aws:s3:::plakar-kloset/*"]
+    },
+    // To allow deleting locks created by Plakar, you need to add the DeleteObject action on the locks prefix
+    // Those locks will be removed in future versions of Plakar {
+      "Effect": "Allow",
+      "Action": ["s3:DeleteObject"],
-      "Resource": ["arn:aws:s3:::plakar-kloset", "arn:aws:s3:::plakar-kloset/*"]
+      "Resource": ["arn:aws:s3:::plakar-kloset/locks*"]
     }
   ]
 }